pratapladhani/mcs-labs/labs/public-website-agent/README.md

    - `What caused the fall of the Roman Empire?`
    - `Who is the current CEO of the company that owns GitHub?
 Where did they earn their MBA?
 What's the average rent for a one-bedroom apartment near that campus?
 What's the air quality index in that area today?`
-   - `What’s the origin of the internet?
-What’s the temperature right now at the place where it all started?`
+   - `What's the temperature in the city that hosted the last Olympic Games?`

     ![alt text](images/conversation-start.png)